 Recent grads who studied computer science, business or design landed the top paying tech gigs.
 The two highest-paying jobs – senior developer and lead engineer – required workers to have some work experience and leadership skills.
 However, this does not preclude new grads or younger workers from being hired for these jobs.
 New graduates can already have up to four years of work experience through internships, working through school, or their own projects.

-The data also revealed that interpersonal skills and communication skills were emphasised along with tech skills for the business-related positions.
+The data also revealed that interpersonal skills and communication skills were emphasized along with tech skills for the business-related positions.

 Top tech jobs for grads